meejah/txtorcon/docs/guide.rst

 so represent the configuration options of the current connected Tor process.
 If the value "isn't set" (i.e. is the default), the value from Tor will be ``txtorcon.DEFAULT_VALUE``.

+When you set values into ``TorConfig``, they are parsed according to control-spec for the different types given to the values, via information from ``GETINFO config/names``.
+So, for example, setting ``.SOCKSPort`` to a ``"quux"`` won't work.
+Of course, it would also fail the whole ``SETCONF`` command if txtorcon happens to allow some values that Tor doesn't.

 .. _guide_state: